Vivendi's grandpa gunman loads the last bullet

 "If restoring value to shareholders involves a break-up of the business, he will do it," said the shareholder.
 "He is a pragmatic man and a real business leader."

-Fourtou will rely on help from long-time allies among France's business elite, such as Axa (AXAF.PA) founder Claude Bebear, who is no longer on Vivendi's board but is still involved, and Henri Lachmann, chairman of Schneider Electric (SCHN.PA), a veteran board member.
+Fourtou will rely on help from long-time allies among France's business elite, such as Axa founder Claude Bebear, who is no longer on Vivendi's board but is still involved, and Henri Lachmann, chairman of Schneider Electric , a veteran board member.

 The three are internally dubbed the "grandpa gunmen", according to Les Echos newspaper.